 - Cell phone charger – or a fully charged portable power bank plus a cord for your cellphone.

-This list is, of course, no means exhaustive, and a survival kit this extensive might be overkill for some weddings!
+The above shopping list is, of course, no means exhaustive, and a survival kit this extensive might be overkill for some weddings!
 However it is a good starting point for thinking about what bits and pieces you need to include.
+Remember to download your own free DIY Emergency Kit shopping list by clicking here & filling out your details.

 If you want to go an extra step, how about setting up an emergency kit for the bathrooms?
 Megan at She Said Yes has a really detailed article on what you can include and what was used (and wasn’t!) at her wedding.